 The Bose 901 Direct/Reflecting Speaker System is as polarizing as it is interesting, a unique system from the golden age of hi-fi experimentation.
 It’s less about perfect sonic accuracy and more about the experience of listening to your music.
 And that’s one of the things I love about it!

 While cleaning up some of my archives to save cloud space, I found that I’ve serviced nearly 500 Active Equalizers which are the important heart of these speaker systems.
-There’s been a few surprises along the way.
-There is a truly staggering amount of AI slop out on the Internet about these speakers, ranging from slightly wrong to utter nonsense.
-In contrast, this article was written by a human who has owned and listened to all of these systems, and serviced and studied hundreds of them over thousands of hours.
 I’ve distilled some of the knowledge from all of that experience here, to help anyone else who wants to keep these systems running, and get good info from someone who actually has any clue what’s going on.

 Introduced in 1968, the Bose 901 Series I was possibly the earliest forray into the brief era of active-equalized speakers which also included some offerings from DBX, EV, and McIntosh (and probably others I’m forgetting!)
 Designed by Dr. Amar Bose, these speakers prioritized ambience and presence over strict accuracy.
 Based on research suggesting that most of the sound you hear in a live performance arrives indirectly through reflections, Dr. Bose designed the cabinet with nine small, identical full-range drivers instead of a traditional woofer or tweeter.
 Eight on the back, one on the front.
-Everything the same size with no distinct woofers or tweeters.
+Everything the same size with no distinct woofers or tweeters, and no crossover components inside.

 Bose 901 Direct/Reflecting Speaker System – Series I and II

 The Series I and II are basically the same.
 They’re both solid wood with fabric covers.
 The flat side is the front side, with a single driver towards the top-right.
 (Some variants have a solid wood panel and only a small strip of fabric over the driver.)
 The diamond side, with 8 drivers split into two banks of four on each side, face the rear.
-You’ll typically want to put these 12-18 inches away from a wall – the tulip stands really complete the look.
+You’ll typically want to put these 12-24 inches away from a wall.
+If you can find some with the original tulip stands, it really completes the look.

-The great thing about the Series I and II is that these use a rubberized cloth surrounds, not foam surrounds as were used on the Series III and later models – so they’ll never need to be refoamed.
+One of the great things about the Series I and II is that these early series used rubberized cloth surrounds, not foam surrounds as were used on the Series III and later models.
+As a result they’ll never need to be refoamed.
 There are also no crossover components inside, so no capacitors or anything to dry out and change the frequency response.
 All of that work is done in the equalizer.

 You’ll want a pretty beefy amplifier for these to sound any good.
 While the specs say these 8 ohm speakers can be driven with a minimum of 25W, they’re rated for a maximum amplifier power of 270W RMS, and 400W peak power for under 5 seconds.
 And you definitely need it as the equalizer is applying +18 dB of gain to some frequencies, which comes out to about 63x the power.
 The midranges might get away with 2W, but with the equalizer’s gain would be asking for 126W at low frequncies which could push an underpowered amp into clipping, especially if you’re trying to listen at a high volume.